Bobby Hajjaj: Jatiyo Party

-2015 Dhaka North City Corporation Mayoral Election
+2015 Dhaka North City Corporation mayoral election

 On 21 March 2015, Hajjaj declared his mayoral candidacy for the April North Dhaka City Corporation polls as an independent candidate.
 "I am declaring myself an independent candidate for the upcoming Dhaka North City Corporation polls as it is a non-partisan election.
-I was born in Noakhali.
+I was born in Faridpur.
 So, I want to take care of the capital," said Hajjaj while announcing his candidacy.
 He withdrew from the race on 9 April.

 Nationalist Democratic Movement – NDM

-The Nationalist Democratic Movement – NDM was established with the sole purpose of returning the power of government to the hands of the citizenry.
+The Nationalist Democratic Movement – NDM was established on 24 April 2017 with the sole purpose of returning the power of government to the hands of the citizenry.
 It is a broad based party that practices inclusive politics and champions democracy and citizen's rights, and our inherent national values.

-NDM stands on the four unshakable pillars of Bangladeshi Nationalism, Religious Values, Spirit of Independence, and Accountable Democracy, to build the nation of the people's dreams and to fulfill the dreams of Bangladesh's valiant freedom fighters.
+NDM stands on the four unshakable pillars of Bangladeshi nationalism, religious values, spirit of independence, and accountable democracy, to build the nation of the people's dreams and to fulfill the dreams of Bangladesh's valiant freedom fighters.

+July–August 2024

+Bobby Hajjaj long had been a vocal critic of the government and advocate for democratic reform even before the July 2024 uprising.
+Since the early 2010s, he emerged as a prominent public commentator and campaigner—initially through his citizen‑empowerment initiative Shopner Desh and later as the founder and chairman of the Nationalist Democratic Movement (NDM)—consistently challenging authoritarianism, calling for electoral accountability, education reform, and youth participation in governance.

+During the July–August 2024 mass uprising, Hajjaj played both symbolic and active roles as an academic and protest ally.
+As a faculty member at North South University, he joined private university students on the streets in mid‑July, helping lead blockades and urging civil resistance when police confronted demonstrators—he even pledged to take the first bullet if violence broke out.
+He also spoke in solidarity with teachers’ protests and student demands, and continued afterwards to frame the uprising as a generational call for an accountable interim government.